bugout-dev/brood/README.md

 ## What is Brood?

-Sympathy: Difficulty with -

-1. User management
-2. Team management
-3. Payments
+Setting up user registration and login in your application can be challenging and time consuming.
+Doing this from scratch takes a lot of planning.
+Since you're working with sensitive data (emails, passwords) it's important not to get it wrong.

+Giving users the ability to set up groups or teams within which they can share resources adds to this challenge, and adding payments compounds it significantly.

-Brood is a web service that gives you all this functionality as soon as you set it up.
+Brood is a web service that takes care of user management, team management, and payments in your application as soon as you set it up.

-Brood is a free and open source alternative to systems like AWS Cognito and Auth0 which also supports payments.
+It is a free and open source alternative to systems like AWS Cognito and Auth0.

-How it works:

-- Postgres database
-- Sets up tables
-- Manages all the authentication + payment logic
-- Everything exposed via a REST API

-Battle tested - e.g. https://bugout.dev, https://moonstream.to.
+Brood provides a REST API that you can use either directly from your frontend application or through your own API or serverless application.
+It uses a Postgres database to store data about users, teams, and payments.

+Payments are currently supported through Stripe.

+Brood has been battle tested in production and has been supporting millions of authentication events a month since March 2021.

 ## Running Brood